datatheorem/strongarm/README.md

 ```

 The external symtab is a List of `Nlist64` structures.
 The index of the symbol name for this symbol within the
-packed symbol table can be retrieved from the `sym.n_un.n_strx` field.
+packed string table can be retrieved from the `sym.n_un.n_strx` field.

 The string table is a _packed_ array of characters.
+It is a contiguous array of char's, and each string is delimited
-Each string is delimited by NULL.
-Thus, to get the symbol name,
-start reading from `sym.n_un.n_strx`, and continue until you hit NULL.
+by NULL.
+Thus, to get the symbol name, start reading from `sym.n_un.n_strx`, and continue until you hit NULL.

 So, to map `__stubs` to symbol names:
 * Record virtual addresses of pointers within `__la_symbol_ptr`
-* Find offset within indirect symbol table based on `__la_symbol_ptr` section header
+* Find offset for `__la_symbol_ptr` entries in the indirect symbol table,
+  using the offset defined in the `__la_symbol_ptr` section header
-* Find index within symbol table from data in indirect symbol table
+* For each index listed in the indirect symbol table, look at the corresponding symbol at that index in the larger
+  external symbol table.
-* Read symbol names from string table using index from symbol structure
+* Read symbol names from string table using string table index from symbol structure